Density of wave fronts: Wave fronts

 \paragraph{} Here is the definition of ``dense wave front" for a general compact Riemannian manifold $M$ with or without boundary.
 Given $r>0$, the {\bf open ball} $B_r(Q)$ of a point $Q \in M$ is the set of points $P$ for which there is a geodesic from $P$ to $Q$ that has geodesic length smaller than $r$.

-\begin{definition}[Dense Wave Front] The wave front $W_t(P)$ becomes dense on $M$ if for every open ball $U = B_r(Q)$ in $M$ with $r>0$, there is a time $\tau(P,r)$ such that for all $t>\tau(P,r)$, the wave front $W_t(P)$ intersects $U$ in a non-empty set. \end{definition}
+\begin{definition}[Dense Wave Front] We say that the wave front $W_t(P)$ {\bf becomes dense} on $M$ if for every open ball $U = B_r(Q)$ in $M$ with $r>0$, there is a time $\tau(P,r)$ such that for all $t>\tau(P,r)$, the wave front $W_t(P)$ intersects $U$ in a non-empty set. \end{definition}